DimiTech/dimitech.github.io/_posts/2017-01-14-how-well-do-you-know-node.js.markdown

 - node-heapdump, located at src/heap_utils.cc, is licensed as follows: ...
 ```

-You can also dig deepeer if you're interested but these were the most important
+You can also dig deeper if you're interested but these were the most important
 ones.

 ## 19. What’s the problem with the process uncaughtException event?
 How is it different than the exit event?